Rye Barcott: Military service

-Social enterprises
+CFK Africa

-While an undergraduate at UNC in 2001, Barcott founded Carolina for Kibera (CFK) in Kenya with Salim Mohamed and Tabitha Atieno Festo.
+While an undergraduate at UNC in 2001, Barcott founded Carolina for Kibera (CFK Africa) as a youth leadership and public health non-governmental organization to fight extreme poverty in slums in Kenya with Salim Mohamed and Tabitha Atieno Festo.
 CFK started as a small inter-ethnic soccer program and medical clinic run out of Festo's ten-by-ten foot shack.
-It is a major affiliated entity of UNC.

-Barcott co-founded With Honor in 2017 with David Gergen and Peter Dixon.
-With Honor is a veteran-led NGO focused on promoting and advancing principled veteran leadership in order to reduce polarization.
-Its advisory board includes post-9/11 veterans, Gold Star family members, and others.
+It is a major affiliated entity of UNC and partner of the U.S. Centers for Disease Control and Prevention.
+Since 2004, CFK Africa has partnered with the U.S. Centers for Disease Control and Prevention and the Kenya Medical Research Institute.
+Time and the Gates Foundation recognized CFK Africa as a “Hero of Global Health.”
+Barcott’s experiences with CFK Africa and his military service are described in his memoir, It Happened on the Way to War.

+Business career

 Barcott and Dan McCready co-founded Double Time Capital in 2013 as an impact investment firm focused on clean energy and sustainability.
 As of February 2017, "Double Time has financed 36 solar energy projects, which collectively produce roughly 10% of North Carolina's solar power and power around 30,000 homes in the state."
 At that time, North Carolina was ranked second among US states based on cumulative solar installed capacity.

-Prior to forming Double Time Capital, Barcott worked as a special advisor to the CEO and chairman of Duke Energy, Jim Rogers.
+Prior to forming Double Time Capital, Barcott worked as a special advisor to the late CEO and Chairman of Duke Energy, Jim Rogers.
 Barcott formed and led an investment team for the CEO that focused on renewable energy and disruptive growth opportunities.

-Barcott delivered the 2007 commencement address to the University of North Carolina at Chapel Hill School of Public Health.
-He was also the university's 2018 commencement speaker.
-As an inaugural TED fellow, he gave a speech on "The Power of Participatory Development".
-He is an annual speaker at the US Marine Corps' Battles Won Academy for Semper Fidelis high school student all-Americans.
-He is represented by the American Program Bureau and frequently speaks at colleges and high schools.